 - Days 2-5: 725 kcal: 47% carbohydrate, 9% protein, 44% fat

-Those that received the FMD diet for 5 consecutive days for 3 months had a lower blood sugar level after returning to their normal diet, and lower IGF-1 (Insulin-like growth factor-1).
+Those that received the fasting mimicking diet for five days consecutively for three months had a lower blood sugar level after returning to their normal diet, and lower IGF-1 (Insulin-like growth factor-1).

 There was a 3% reduction in body weight, there was a trend towards reduction in trunk fat while lean body mass was increased.
 Pelvic bone mineral density did not change.

-Eight people in the FMD group had elevated CRP levels before the study began.
+Eight people in the fasting mimicking diet group had elevated C-reactive protein (CRP) levels before the study began.
 By the end of the three month trial, 7 out of the 8 had reduced their CRP into the normal range.

-These results coupled with the safety and high compliance to the diet, left the researchers optimistic for further and larger trials of FMD (Brandhorst, 2015).
+These results coupled with the safety and high compliance to the diet, left the researchers optimistic for further and larger trials of fasting mimicking diets (Brandhorst, 2015).

-Researchers from the University of Southern California enrolled 100 people into a study to examine the metabolic effects of a fasting mimicking diet for 5 consecutive days once a month (Wei, 2017).
+Researchers from the University of Southern California enrolled 100 people into a study to examine the metabolic effects of a fasting mimicking diet for five days consecutively once a month (Wei, 2017).

 - Day 1: 1099 kcal with 43% carb, 11% protein and 46% fat